Information Risk and Security Policy FAQ

 Hint: management must walk-the-talk.
 “Do as I say, not as I do” is not a defensible position in an employment tribunal or court case.
 If managers bend or

-flagrantly disregard the information security rules when it suits them, they are inadvertently sending out a powerful message to workers in general that
+flagrantly disregard the information risk and security rules when it suits them, they are inadvertently sending out a powerful message to workers in

-compliance is optional, and policies are worthless - which may be literally true.
+general that compliance is optional, and policies are worthless, which may be literally true.

 Lack of accountability